 While monocrystalline panels have a higher efficiency, polycrystalline panels can still make sense depending on your situation.
 While, as we’ve discussed, they are less efficient than monocrystalline panels, if you have a ton of space to work with, this may not be a big issue.
 Because their price point is lower, it could be cost-effective for you to install more polycrystalline panels on your property to meet your energy demands.

 Polycrystalline panels may also be worth it for you depending on where you live.
 Generally speaking, polycrystalline solar panels have a higher temperature coefficient which means they lose more productivity when they heat up – but, if you live in an area with a cooler climate, this won’t impact you as much!
-Additionally, technology is rapidly improving and there are polycrystalline solar panels being produced that now have a lower temperature coefficient as well.
+Additionally, technology is rapidly improving and there are thin-film polycrystalline solar panels being developed that have improved performance and reduced costs.

-Monocrystalline vs. polycrystalline solar panels: which are right for you?
+Monocrystalline vs. polycrystalline solar panels: How to find the best solar panels for you

 Saving money is one of the best reasons to go solar, and whether you choose mono or poly solar panels, you’ll be decreasing your electricity bills.
 The option you choose comes down to your personal preferences, space constraints, and the financing option you choose.

-Personal preferences: If the color of your solar panels is important to you, remember that monocrystalline and polycrystalline solar panels tend to appear differently on your roof.
-The typical monocrystalline panel will tend to have a darker black color, while the typical polycrystalline panel will typically come in a bluer color.
+If the color of your solar panels is important to you, remember that monocrystalline and polycrystalline solar panels tend to appear differently on your roof.
+The typical mono solar panel will tend to have a darker black color, while the typical polycrystalline panel will typically come in a bluer color.
 Also, if where your panels were manufactured is important to you, then ensure you know enough about the company that made your mono or poly solar panels.

-Space constraints: Higher efficiency solar panels are preferable if your PV system size is limited by the amount of space available on your roof.
+Higher efficiency solar panels are preferable if your PV system size is limited by the amount of space available on your roof.
+This is also true of applications with less space and less energy requirements like RVs and powering small devices.
 Because of this, paying the extra cost for more efficient monocrystalline panels that can help you maximize your electricity production will make more sense in the long run.
 Alternatively, if you have a lot of roof space or are installing ground-mounted solar, then lower-efficiency polycrystalline panels can be a more economic option.

 What other solar cell technologies are there?